-Prevention or reduction of the rate of retinal cell death, with increasing treatment effects over time.
+- Prevention or reduction of the rate of retinal cell death, with increasing treatment effects over time.
 We believe SYFOVRE may mitigate or prevent retinal cell death in GA, leading to a reduction in GA lesion growth over time.
-In our Phase 3 trials, SYFOVRE showed a slowing of GA progression, with treatment effects increasing over the 24-month period, and well-demonstrated safety profile following nearly 12,000 injections.

-- Treatment effects observed in two dosing regimens.
-In each of our Phase 3 trials, SYFOVRE showed a slowing of GA progression over 24 months in both every-other-month and monthly dosing.
+In our Phase 3 trials, SYFOVRE showed a slowing of GA progression, with evidence of treatment effects increasing over the 24-month period, and well-demonstrated safety profile following nearly 12,000 injections.
+In November 2023, we presented 36-month data from our GALE extension study in which SYFOVRE continued to demonstrate evidence of increasing treatment effects over time, including more than 40% reduction in nonsubfoveal GA lesion growth in third year following monthly dosing as compared to projected sham. - Treatment effects observed in two dosing regimens.
+In our Phase 3 trials, SYFOVRE showed a slowing of GA progression over 24 months in both every-other-month and monthly dosing.
 The prescribing label for SYFOVRE indicates that the recommended dose to be administered to each eye is once every 25 to 60 days.
 This provides physicians with flexibility to determine the appropriate dosing schedule for their individual patients. - Potential application to all patients with GA regardless of lesion location.
 SYFOVRE, by targeting C3, has been designed to inhibit all three principal complement activation pathways and may therefore be effective in a broad patient population.
 In our Phase 3 trials at 24 months, pegcetacoplan showed a slowing of GA progression in lesions with or without subfoveal involvement.
 DERBY and OAKS are the only clinical trials to-date that have shown a slowdown in the progression of GA regardless of lesion location.